Sign up for an account

 A plenary working session on health and disaster risk reduction provided a platform to sensitize and mobilize Member States and key actors working in health, disaster risk reduction and development to identify ways and commit to working together to realize the objectives of the Sendai Framework at national and local levels and contribute to the achievement of the Sendai Framework targets, particularly Target (e) on developing comprehensive disaster risk reduction strategies and plans.
 The session will focus on sharing progress, challenges and lessons learned in applying the health aspects of Sendai Framework and the “Bangkok Principles” arising from the 2016 Conference in Bangkok Thailand.
 The need to strengthen collaboration with other sector including ecosystem approaches to climate change adaptation and mitigation arose as a cross-cutting theme.

-The statement submitted on behalf of EcoHealth Alliance, UN Biodiversity Convention, UNISDR and CDC Europe can be
+The joint statement submitted on behalf of the Convention on Biological Diversity, EcoHealth Alliance, UNISDR and CDC Europe can be

 in Boston, Massachusetts, USA.
 The goal of the inaugural Planetary Health Meeting was to bring together academia, policy makers, and other interested individuals committed to understanding and communicating the human health impacts of global environmental change.
 The objective was to showcase the extraordinary momentum that is taking place around the world in the field of planetary health while highlighting institutional developments, emerging investigators, research developments, and applications to policy-making and natural resource management.
 The ultimate goal was to build a new cohesiveness as a community dedicated to furthering collaboration, and to garner commitment to continuing to grow this rapidly emerging field.

 Recordings of the sessions are

 The Rockefeller Foundation Lancet Commission Report on Planetary health